NiklasPhabian/dissertation/mds/C3_Spires.md

 |      17 | \SI{4.99e+03}{\meter\squared} | \SI{9.99e+01}{\meter} | 50.08 days       |     163.6   |
 |      18 | \SI{1.25e+03}{\meter\squared} | \SI{5.00e+01}{\meter} | 200.32 days      |      40.9   |

 Table \ref{trixel_sizes} displays the areas and edge lengths of trixels at varying quadfurcation levels.
 It also contains the estimated _revisit periods_ which is the nominal resolution divided by the area of the trixels, assuming one overpass per day.
 It is to be understood as the maximum revisit period.
-The column _visit count_ is the revisit period multiplied by the data duration (8239 days).
+Revisit periods of less than 1 indicate that multiple observations per day fall into the trixel.
+The column _n Visits_ is the revisit period multiplied by the data duration (8239 days).
 It gives us a rough approximation of how many candidate spectra we will have per spatial bin.

 Note that the average trixel area $A_{trixel}$  and edge length $l_{trixel}$ may be naively computed as indicated below.
 However, depending on the position of the trixels in the initial solid's faces, the trixel areas vary across the globe.
 Table \ref{trixel_sizes} shows the actual areas and lengths computed for trixels in our (+ROI).